Himanshuuuu/Tracking-Learning-log/README.md

-This is the learning log here you can track your own learning, here is the link to heroku:https://stark-woodland-43629.herokuapp.com/
+This is the learning log here you can track your own learning by writing the entries about the topics you are learning about.